TheJacksonLaboratory/microbiome-workshop-2019/_posts/2018-11-15-Analysing-16S-data-part-2.markdown

 print("Hello R")
 # With the cursor on the same line as the print command, press Ctrl + Return
 {% endhighlight %}

+In the first half of this session, we were running tools (e.g. USEARCH) from within the working
+directory: `~/MCA/16s/Session1`.
+We have just created a new working directory for the second half of the session: `~/MCA/16s/Session1.2`.
+We now need to make sure that RStudio is running within our current working directory.

+{% highlight R %}
+# Find out which working directory R is running in?
+getwd()

+# See which files are present in this working directory
+list.files('.')

+# Change the directory to the working directory for the current session
+setwd('~/MCA/16s/Session1.2')

+# Make sure that the otu count matrix and taxonomy file are present in the working directory
+list.files('.')
+{% endhighlight %}

 > Please ask if you have any further questions about working in RStudio.